JoshuaKoh/async-werewolf/roles.md

 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 However, you are especially weak to psychic forces.
 If the Seer chooses you as their target, you are killed by the psychic pressure!

+# Wolf Team (Non Pack Hunters)

+## Copycat
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes

+Each night, choose a player.
+The first time the Werewolves do not kill (either by choice or because they were blocked), the player you targeted IS killed.
+You try to emulate the Werewolf killings so it will be seen as though the player was killed by the wolves.
+You don't know who the Werewolves are, and they won't know who you are, either.

+## Harlot
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes

+You're a human who is on the side of the Wolf team.
+Each night, you may choose a player to distract.
+Because the targeted character is  occupied that night, they are blocked from performing a night action.
+The same player cannot be targeted two nights in a row.
+If the targeted player is a Pack Hunter, the pack makes no kill that night, but you'll be told that you blocked a teammate.
+If the targeted player is a member of the Wolf team, you'll block that player's ability, but you'll also be told that you blocked a teammate.

+At the start of the game, you won't know who your Wolf team allies are, and they won't know who you are, either.

+## Lunatic
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes

+You appear to be just another Villager, but you're actually on the side of the Wolf team.
+Normally, you don't act at night.
+However, if the Wolf team's kill is somehow prevented, you'll be able to make your own attack the following night.
+Your attack emulates a wolf attack so convincingly that even the Scientist will think that its victim was killed by werewolves.

+At the start of the game, you'll be told who all of the Pack Hunters are, and the Pack Hunters will be told who you are.

+## Minion
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** No

+To the outside world you appear to be just another Villager, but you're actually on the side of the Wolf team.
+At the start of the game, you'll be told which players are the Pack Hunters, and vice versa.

+## Saboteur
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** No

+To the outside world you appear to be just another Villager, but you're actually on the side of the Wolf team.
+You win if the Werewolves win.
+The Werewolves don't know who you are, and you don't know who they are.

+## Sorcerer
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes

+You're a human who is working to help the Wolf team take over the village.
+Each Night, you may use your mystical powers to scan a player and the Moderator will tell you if your target is the Seer.
+If you DO locate the Seer in this fashion, you can use subsequent scan attempts to locate wolves, just like the [Seer](#seer), although in this case you're looking to find your allies, not your enemies.
+At the start of the game, you will not know who your Wolf team allies are, and those allies (with the exception of the [White Wolf](#white-wolf), if it's in play) won't know you, either.

+## Provocateur
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** No

+To the outside world you appear to be just another Villager, but you're actually on the side of the Wolf team.
+The Wolves do not know your identity and you do not know their identity.
+However, if one of them is executed, you will then learn the identity of all the remaining Wolves.

+## Spy
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes

+Each night, you select a player.
+If the Werewolves choose to attack you, that player's role is revealed to the Werewolves.
+There is no kill that night.
+At the start of the game, you will not know who your Wolf team allies are, and those allies won't know you, either.
+The first time the Werewolves chose to attack you, they will be told you are the spy (and the identity of the player you chose that night) and you will be told who the current pack-hunters are.

+## Wolfman
+* **TEAM:** Werewolf
+* **RACE:** Human/Wolf
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes (if transformed)

+You start the game thinking that you're a [Betrayer](#betrayer), an ally of the Werewolf team possessing no special abilities.
+However, this changes in dramatic fashion if the [Alpha Wolf](#alpha-wolf) becomes the last living Pack Hunter.
+If this happens, you'll be transformed into a [standard Werewolf](#werewolf) starting the next night phase.
+At that time, you'll be told the identity of the Alpha Wolf, and vice-versa.
+For the purposes of the various detection roles like the Seer, you're seen as Human/Evil until after your transformation, when you're detected as Wolf/Evil.

 # Advanced Teams